-My dog, Scooby, dropped a scorpion on our rug this morning.
-We live on a canyon, so the odds of us having critters is higher than, say, if you live in the Village.
+My dog, Scooby, dropped a scorpion on our rug one morning.
+We live on a canyon, so the odds of us having critters is higher than, say, if you live in the Village of La Jolla.

-We’ve owned this house for fifteen years and have had four in-house scorpions and one outdoor encounter.
+We’ve owned this house for nearly twenty years and have had four in-house scorpions and multiple outdoor encounters (maybe one every other summer).
 Here’s how they happened.

 A year later, we found one in our living room.